hse-spb-2022-cpp/lectures/20-230306/02-network/31-sync-vs-async.md

 Different styles of writing networking (not only) code: https://stackoverflow.com/a/31298006/767632 Actually, any code with two participants, e.g. your program and the networking library.

-Typically APIs only support one style, sometimes both.
+Typically APIs only support one style, sometimes all.

 # Blocking
 You call a function, it does something and returns the result.
-May _block_ for a while or indefinitely.
+May _block_ your thread for a while or indefinitely.
 Sometimes you may ask it to do multiple things and/or not block more than _a timeout_.

 ```